-In the second of a series of blog posts around IT security Gavin Brown, Pinnacle’s Head of IT Support, gives his top tips on protection against Ransomware!
+In the second of a series of blog posts around IT security, Gavin Brown - Pinnacle’s Head of IT Services - gives his top tips on protection against Ransomware!

 Following the recent global spates of Ransomware attacks here’s a protection checklist to ensure your business minimizes the threat of such attacks.
 Whether you are a large organisation or small-to medium size any business connected to the internet is at risk.

 Ransomware blocks access to your computer and demands money before allowing you back in.

 Security companies stress that educating staff is key in protection from Ransomware.